samanthac02/FTCDocumentation/docs/source/meetingDocumentation.rst

 **Prototype:**

 We found documentation from REV on how to build a linear slide system (https://docs.revrobotics.com/duo-build/linear-motion-kit).
-We realized we are missing many of the parts that are in the linear motion kit, so we decided to print the parts on our 3D printers.
+We realized we are missing many of the parts that are in the linear motion kit, so we planned on printing the parts on our 3D printers.

 ======================================